Cuyabeno Wildlife Reserve: Characteristics

 The current number of registered bird species is under debate, some claiming 530 species while others suggest that more than 580 species have been observed, but nobody is known to keep solid records.
 At the peak of the wet season, thousands of hectares of forest become inundated, forming an El Dorado for an estimated number 350 fish species, two species of cayman, boa constrictors and anacondas, while countless frogs and toads sing their never-ending concerts.
 Dolphins have been seen swimming deep in the inundated forest during high water, as they follow the fishes.

 There are two lake areas in the park.
-The nearest network of lakes is in the eastern part of the park, and can be conveniently reached from Lago Agrio over an asphalt road.
+The nearest network of lakes is in the Western part of the park, and can be conveniently reached from Lago Agrio over an asphalt road.
 The other lake network is located at the border with Peru, and requires some extensive travel, which is now organized by the Cofan tribe from their Cofan Lodge.
 These lake and marsh areas have a different flora and fauna than the forests on the higher grounds in between these wetlands and at the upper watershed.
 While the inundated forests are relatively poor in species - but many more of each species, particularly wildlife -, the higher grounds have some of the highest number of trees per hectare on earth.
 On one location in neighbouring Yasuní National Park, 307 species of trees/hectare were counted.

 The river system covers the rivers Aguarico, San Miguel and Cuyabeno along with their tributaries.
 Aforementioned two lake systems, both north of the Aguarico River have 13 lakes, while the largest lake, Zancudo Coche is South of the river.
 In the rainforest of the Amazon of Ecuador, it is difficult to speak of a rainy season, but a dryer season runs from somewhere mid-December to the end of the middle of March, but the beginning and the end of the dry season varies considerable.
 The climate corresponds to a wet tropical forest, with precipitation of about 3000 mm or 180 inches per year, and humidity ranging from 85% to 95%.
 The annual temperature oscillates around 25 °C or 77 °F.